saba-pm/obsidian/kubespray/Install-kubernetese.md

 	pip3 install -r requirements.txt
     ```
 	10. Add ansible to `/usr/local/bin`
+	11. If you want to add metallb, ingress nginx controller and argocd you need to change some files in kubespray.
+I describe in this:  [[kubesppray-addsone]].
-	11. Now you can run your pay book.
+	12. Now you can run your pay book.
 	```
 	ansible-playbook -i {inventory.ini path like inventory/cluster/inventory.inu} --become --become-user=root -k {cluster.yaml}
    ```